 - Collect all information from a single thread into one location

 Conversations with clients are easily assigned and moved, so if another member of your team is better suited to handle a particular inquiry or situation, no problem.

 You can make notes, mark conversations and emails as active, pending, closed or spam.
 You can search the database for a particular communication or email through threads.

-You can set up Template emails – saving time, and providing consistency in messaging.
-Here’s an example:
+You can set up Template emails – saving time and providing consistency in messaging.

-Ratings is another interesting feature.
+Ratings are another interesting feature.
 When turned on, your replies can be rated by the client.
 We track our response times weekly, which makes for great reporting.

-Helpscout messages appear as standard emails to clients, which is great.
+Helpscout messages appear like standard emails to clients, which is great.
 The last thing clients want is another system to learn.

 Drip is an email marketing automation tool.
 It makes communicating with current and prospective clients easy.